-Allow third-party apps for files in Drive
+Allow 3rd-party apps for Drive files

 As an administrator, you control whether users can open Drive files with third-party apps and Google Apps Scripts that use the Google Drive API.
 People might use these apps, (such as those found in the Chrome Web Store), to edit images and videos, fax and sign documents, manage projects, create flow charts, and more.

 You also control whether people in your organization can use the Drive API to programmatically access Drive content from your domain.

 Allow third-party apps to work on files stored in Drive

 - Sign in to the Google Admin console.

 - Click Apps > G Suite > Drive and Docs > Features and Applications.